shadabgada/NumbersToWords/README.md

 > pip install coverage

 ```
-If above command works fine just skip the below command.
+If above command works fine just skip the below SET command.
 IF it gives pip not recognized error, you need to add PIP path.
 For windows, enter below SET command.
 For linux you can use export command to add PIP path
 ```
 > set PATH=%PATH%;C:\Users\[user_name]\AppData\Local\Programs\Python\Python37\Scripts